-Traditionally, Microsoft Office packages were stand-alone products, purchased on a series of disks, and installed directly onto your IT network (a recent example being Microsoft Office 2016).
+Traditionally, Microsoft Office packages were stand-alone products, purchased on a series of disks, and installed directly onto your IT network.
 The main consequences of this approach include:

-- You pay a steep up front price for the package (For example $399.99 for Office Professional 2016 at the time this article was written!), and you’re locked in to the software you purchase and install until you buy a newer version.
+- You pay a steep upfront price for the package, and you’re locked into the software you purchase and install until you buy a newer version and renew your Microsoft 365 package.
+Otherwise, you get locked out of the data

 - It takes up significant storage space and extra processing power.